AI Safety & Security - Stay Safe in the AI Age

 Live video manipulation during calls - fake anyone in real-time

-AI analyzing your data to create custom scams just for you
+AI analyzing your data to create custom misleading schemes just for you

 Cloning voices to bypass voice authentication systems